-Table 59 shows the Mineral Resource Statement generated by MRG for the Sundsberget deposit.
-This has been restricted to all classified material falling within the Whittle shell representing a nickel price of USD9/lb and through the application of the parameters outlined in Section 16.18.6 and through selecting a mining throughput of 10 Mtpa.
-MRG assumed a nickel price of USD9.00/lb in a Whittle open pit optimisation exercise to limit the material reported to that which it considered had reasonable prospects for eventual economic extraction and applied a cut-off grade of 0.05% Ni-AC representing the calculated marginal cut-off grade for the deposits.
+Table 14-18 shows the Mineral Resource Statement generated by MRG for the Sundsberget deposit in October 2010.
+This was restricted to all classified material falling within the Whittle shell representing a nickel price of USD9/lb and applied a cut-off grade of 0.05% Ni-AC representing the calculated marginal cut-off grade for the deposit.
 The Mineral Resource Statement generated by MRG has an effective date of 27 October 2010.